aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - The Smart Power Meter made for the new DSRM 5+ power meters from the utility company

 <br />

+## Promotion of DIY Work online
+For the promotion of your hardware electronics schematics on a browser there are available free, open-source,  Web Gerber viewers, ready to be integrated into an existing website.
+I recommend 🥰 [GRX](https://github.com/hpcreery/GRX) made by [Hunter Creery](https://github.com/hpcreery) and [Peyton Creery](https://github.com/phcreery).
+Anyone can try it out on the following website: [https://grx.creery.org/](https://grx.creery.org/)

 <br />

 ### Sponsor Open Hardware Solutions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](#)
-AeonLabs invests time and resources providing this open source hardware electronics. <br>
+AeonLabs invests time and resources in providing this open-source hardware electronics. <br>
-Liked any of my PCB KiCad Designs?
+Did you like any of my PCB KiCad Designs?
 Help and Support my open work by becoming a GitHub sponsor.
 Starts with only $1 / 1€.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">